oscardelalanza/personal-portfolio/README.md

 ### Install

-To install the requires packages do the following
+To install the required packages do the following.

-- inside `personal-portfolio` directory run the command `bundle install --without-production`
+- Run the command `bundle install --without-production` to install the required gems.
-- inside `personal-portfolio` directory run the command `yarn install`
+- Run the command `yarn install` to install the required node modules.
+- Run the command `rails db:migrate` to install de database.

 ### Usage